-Selling EMV terminals as the US converts to chip-based cards would seem to be like shooting fish in a barrel.
+Selling EMV terminals, or chip readers, as the US converts to chip-based cards would seem to be like shooting fish in a barrel.
 Not so, according to the Wall Street Journal.
 Two big manufacturers fumble as the industry gears up.

 The latest letdown comes from Paris-based Ingenico.
 ING 0.45 % Its shares fell by 14% on Tuesday after the company warned of lower sales in the U.S., which is taking longer than expected to fully switch to chip-based payments.